The Law in Plain English -

 Trespass in a Structure or Conveyance: F.S.
 810.05

 Need help?
-Read more about Trespass Defense Attorney Jason Cromey, Esq.
+Read more about Pensacola Trespass Attorney Jason Cromey, Esq.

 “Conveyance” means any motor vehicle, ship, vessel, railroad car, trailer, aircraft, or sleeping car; and to enter a conveyance includes taking apart any portion of the conveyance.